-Drill composites were calculated using a cut-off of 0.20 g/t.
+For Black Pine drill intercept reporting, beginning in 2021, a cut-off grade of 0.15 g/t Au was added to reflect the results of scoping studies suggesting that a lower mining cut-off may be appropriate in future engineering studies.
 Drill intersections are reported as drilled thicknesses.
-True widths of the mineralized intervals vary between 30 and 100% of the reported lengths due to varying drill hole orientations but are typically in the range of 60 to 80% of true width.
-Drill samples were assayed by ALS Limited in Reno, Nevada for gold by Fire Assay of a 30 gram (1 assay ton) charge with an AA finish, or if over 5.0 g/t were reassayed and completed with a gravimetric finish.
+True widths of the mineralized intervals vary between 30% and 100% of the reported lengths due to varying drill hole orientations but are typically in the range of 60% to 80% of true width.
+Drill samples were assayed by ALS Limited in Reno, Nevada or Vancouver, BC for gold by fire assay of a 30-gram (1 assay ton) charge with an AA finish, or if over 5.0 g/t were re-assayed and completed with a gravimetric finish.
 For these samples, the gravimetric data were utilized in calculating gold intersections.
 For any samples assaying over 0.200 ppm an additional cyanide leach analysis is done where the sample is treated with a 0.25% NaCN solution and rolled for an hour.
 An aliquot of the final leach solution is then centrifuged and analyzed by Atomic Absorption Spectroscopy.
+The threshold for cyanide leach analysis was adjusted to 0.100 ppm in October 2021.
 QA/QC for all drill samples consists of the insertion and continual monitoring of numerous standards and blanks into the sample stream, and the collection of duplicate samples at random intervals within each batch.
-Selected holes are also analyzed for a 51 multi-element geochemical suite by ICP-MS. ALS Geochemistry-Reno is ISO 17025:2005 Accredited, with the Elko prep lab listed on the scope of accreditation.
+Selected holes are also analyzed for a 51 multi-element geochemical suite by ICP-MS. ALS Geochemistry-Reno and Vancouver ISO 17025:2005 Accredited, with the Elko and Twin Falls prep labs listed on the scope of accreditation.